-The Bachelor of Music in Music Education is a selective-admission program (annually admitting new students through audition and interview) designed to prepare the future leaders of the profession.
-This diverse coursework is designed to guide each student to licensure in music education in a selective environment that provides the individual attention needed to guarantee success as a musician and educator.
+The Bachelor of Music in Music Education is a program designed to prepare the future leaders of the profession.
+This diverse coursework is designed to guide each student to licensure in music education in a supportive environment that provides the individual attention needed to guarantee success as a musician and educator.
 It will also help each student develop a broad understanding of the issues and theories impacting the future of music education in the United States.
 In addition to their core music and education courses, students will refine their skills through more than 180 contact hours in conducting and rehearsal techniques, over 150 field experience hours prior to student teaching, and special courses in teaching with technology, and vocal or instrumental pedagogy.

 The Bachelor of Music in Vocal Performance is a selective program designed to allow students to pursue both an in-depth study in vocal performance and significant study in the art and science of vocal instruction.
 The coursework is designed to guide each student to a better understanding and mastery of their voice in an environment that provides the individual attention needed to develop both technical and interpretive skills.
 Following a sequence of courses in vocal pedagogy, students will gain hands-on experience instructing adolescent singers in the college’s community music program.
 In addition to their core music courses, students will find many opportunities for performance in both solo and ensemble settings and elective courses organized to help students prepare for continued study at the graduate level.